Jacob Montes

-Jacob Christian Montes Hoff (born October 20, 1998) is a professional footballer who plays as a midfielder for Belgian Challenger Pro League club RWDM Brussels.
+Jacob Christian Montes Hoff (born October 20, 1998) is a professional footballer who plays as a midfielder for USL Championship club Monterey Bay FC.
 Born in the United States, he represents the Nicaragua national team.

+At Georgetown, Montes was named the 2019 Big East Midfielder of the Year and helped the Hoyas win the 2019 NCAA national championship.
+In 2021, he became the first player in the history of Georgetown's men's soccer program to sign a Premier League contract when he joined Crystal Palace.

 Club career

 Portland Timbers

 Montes began his career with the FC Florida Prep Academy, whose alumni include Julian Gressel and Niko Hämäläinen.
 In October 2015, he trialled with English side Manchester United, and in February 2016, he spent a week with German club Borussia Dortmund.

 In 2016, he joined the Portland Timbers Academy.
 Montes scored eight goals in 25 games for the Under-17/18 team and was subsequently signed to United Soccer League side Portland Timbers 2.
 He made his professional debut on March 25, 2017, as a 73rd-minute substitute in a 2–1 loss to Real Monarchs.
 Montes made a further seven appearances and was named the Timbers' 2017 Academy Player of the Year.